-In contrast to gloomy topic and the haze around us, Liao glows.
-The other writers with us—including the fellow prisoner who told Liao the story of the injured pigeon, above—carry themselves heavier, more carefully, and make admiring comments about Liao’s gregarious nature.
+In contrast to the gloomy topic and the haze around us, Liao glows.
+The other writers with us carry themselves heavier, more carefully, and make admiring comments about Liao’s gregarious nature.

 * * *

-Liao was arrested yet again, and has been many times since, as he’s continued to gather thousands more oral histories.
+Liao was arrested yet again, and has been detained and held under house arrest many times since, yet he’s continued to gather more oral histories.
 While being denied an official living as a writer in China, he’s adapted admirably, and during many leaner years, before several successful Hong Kong, Taiwan, and foreign language editions of his work were published, he supported himself primarily as a street musician.